jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-29/chapter-1.md

 His name has not escaped any of the orators who declaimed against tyranny.

-I think that Tarquin was not contemptible because=
+I think that Tarquin was not contemptible because:
 - his conduct foresaw his own calamities
 - he was gentle and humane towards the conquered
 - he was beneficent to the soldiers